 If clients know you are honest and open – when you do have an answer, prospects will be much more appreciative of your expertise and trust it.

 Building trust is the most important part of the sales engagement process.
-If your prospects feel they can believe in what you have to say, it’ll be much easier for you to get them on board and working with you, as well as demonstrate value.
+If your prospects feel they can believe in what you have to say, it'll be much easier for you to get them on board and work with you, as well as demonstrate value.

 Starting new relationships

 Through trust comes relationships, the holy grail of all sales engagements.
 Is this something you have done subconsciously?
 Is this something you agree with?
 Is this something you would never do?

 Either way, the truth remains that if you don't or can't answer a prospect's question, they'll go to someone who can.
 Better to own that conversation, direct them to someone who can and provide them with any other information they need.

 In the age of inbound sales, helping takes priority over hard sales tactics.
 Buyers are more educated, have more choice, and can access huge resources (i.e. the internet) to check on what you are saying, so you can't just ‘wing it'.
 You can't.

 My advice?
 Admit it when you can't answer something and find someone in your business that can.
 It will help more than you will know.